aspose-words/Aspose.Words-Documentation/en/net/developer-guide/mail-merge-and-reporting/mail-merge-template/_index.md

 You can use the [Text](https://reference.aspose.com/words/net/aspose.words.mailmerging/fieldmergingargs/text/) property to insert text into the document for the current merge field.
 Also, you can change the formatting of texts and paragraphs inside your template using [Font](https://reference.aspose.com/words/net/aspose.words/font/) and [ParagraphFormat](https://reference.aspose.com/words/net/aspose.words/paragraphformat/) classes.
 You can handle the text to be inserted before or after the merge field by using the [TextBefore](https://reference.aspose.com/words/net/aspose.words.fields/fieldmergefield/textbefore/) and [TextAfter](https://reference.aspose.com/words/net/aspose.words.fields/fieldmergefield/textafter/) properties that are included in the [FieldMergeField](https://reference.aspose.com/words/net/aspose.words.fields/fieldmergefield/) class.

-The following code example shows how to insert Check Boxes or HTML during mail merge operation:
+The following code example shows how to insert Check Boxes or HTML during Mail Merge operation:

 {{< gist "aspose-words-gists" "0a1baaa127443b485cc692c8d98ee353" "mail-merge-form-fields.cs" >}}